helclp/AirBNB_ML_Prediction/README.md

 <a name="Nguyennote"></a>4.[^](#Nguyen): Nguyen, Quynh, "A Study of Airbnb as a Potential Competitor of the Hotel Industry" (2014). *UNLV Theses, Dissertations, Professional Papers, and Capstones*.
 2618. http://dx.doi.org/10.34917/8349601lem <br>
 <a name="Gutierreznote"></a>5.[^](#Gutierrez): Gutierrez, J., Carlos, J., Romanillos, G., & Henar, M. (2016).
 Airbnb in tourist cities: Comparing spatial patterns of hotels and peer-to-peer accommodation. *ArXiv*. https://doi.org/10.1016/j.tourman.2017.05.003 <br>
 <a name="Sansnote"></a>6.[^](#Sans): Sans, A. A., & Domínguez, A. Q. (2016, May 3).
 13. Unravelling airbnb: Urban perspectives from Barcelona.
 De Gruyter. https://www.degruyter.com/document/doi/10.21832/9781845415709-015/html <br>

+### Other original contributors:

+Rio Aguina-Kang: Conducted ANOVA statistical analysis and footnotes section Vignesh Jayananth: *writing sections need to check which ones* Christopher Rochez: *writing sections need to check which ones*